Desktop computer buying tips

 Service

-4. What is the time frame the service takes to occur?
-For example, if the computer has a bad component, how long would it take to be replaced?
-If that time frame is not acceptable, what is the company willing to do?
+- What is the time frame the service takes place?
+For example, if the computer has a bad component, how long would it take to replace it?
+What is the company willing to do if that time frame is not acceptable?

 Software

-1. Does the software include Microsoft Office or Corel Suite?
+- Does the software include Microsoft Office or Corel Suite?
 These packages allow you to have a word processor and a spreadsheet.
-For most users, this types of software should be an important consideration.
+For most users, this type of software should be an important consideration.

-2. Is it the full version of the software or is the software a demo, trial, or shareware?
+- Is it the full version of the software, or is the software a demo, subscription, or shareware?
 Many companies include programs that expire after 30-90 days and require you to purchase the full program.

 Support

-While Computer Hope is available for help and support, manufacturer support is also an important consideration if an issue arises with the computer.
+While Computer Hope is available for help and support, manufacturer support is also an important consideration if a computer issue arises.

 Upgrade

-While this option may not be considered at first when purchasing a computer, it is an important consideration.
-When purchasing a computer, make sure the hardware you may want to upgrade can be upgraded.
-Common upgrades for most computers today include RAM (random-access memory), GPU, and SSD (solid-state drive).
+While this option may not be considered when purchasing a computer, it's important.
+When purchasing a computer, ensure the hardware you want to upgrade can be upgraded.
+Common upgrades for most computers today include RAM (Random-Access Memory), GPU, and SSD (Solid-State Drive).

 Warranty

 Does the computer manufacturer offer a warranty?
 How long is the warranty?
-Does the warranty cover both hardware and software issues?
+Does it cover both hardware and software issues?

-We recommend a computer only be considered if it has at least a one-year warranty.
-Many cheap computers only come with a 90-day warranty, meaning if a part goes bad after 90 days, you pay for the part and the service.
-A warranty may not be an issue for those wanting a cheap computer and are willing to service the computer themselves.
+We recommend only considering a computer with at least a one-year warranty.
+Many cheap computers only come with a 90-day warranty, meaning you pay for the part and the service if a part goes bad after 90 days.
+A warranty may not be an issue for those who want a cheap computer and are willing to service it themselves.

 Scams